 Whether the chicken marinates while you're at work, sleeping, swimming at the pool, or working in the garden, all the rest that's required of you is 15 minutes at the grill.

-These grilled boneless skinless chicken thighs are...
+This grilled boneless skinless chicken thigh recipe is...

 - Boneless skinless chicken thighs - I order mine through Rastelli's!